Umuzi-org/ACN-syllabus/content/coursera/it-automation/course-2-operating-system/_index.md

 ---
-available_flavours:
+_db_id: 664
+content_type: project
+flavours:
 - none
-content_type: project
 prerequisites:
   hard:
   - coursera/it-automation/course-1-python-crash-course
 ready: true
 submission_type: link
 title: Coursera - IT Automation with Python - Course 2 - Using Python to Interact with the Operating System
 ---

 Complete the above mentioned course on coursera